-When it comes to suing MOD for negligence, then a requirement of making a successful claim will be proving they the medical personnel involved in the case failed in their duty of claim.
+When it comes to suing the MOD for negligence, then a requirement of making successful armed forces claims will be proving that the medical personnel involved in the case failed in their duty of claim.

 Every specialist, doctor, therapist and member of the nursing and care staff owe a duty of care to their patients.
 This means that they must do everything to help the patient, and nothing to harm them at all times.
 When this duty of care is not met, clinical negligence will be deemed to have occurred.
 Examples of failure of duty of care including:

 - Care accidents, such as not providing sufficient care and attention, leading to a patient suffering an injury caused by a slip, trip or fall.

 - Wrongful administration of medications, such as prescribing the wrong type of medication or the wrong dose.